Jump (For My Love)

-"Jump (For My Love)" is an electropop song by American girl group the Pointer Sisters, released on April 11, 1984, as the third single from their tenth studio album, Break Out (1983).
+"Jump (For My Love)" (originally titled "Jump") is an electropop song by American girl group the Pointer Sisters, released on April 11, 1984, as the third single from their tenth studio album, Break Out (1983).
 The song hit the top ten on the US Billboard Hot 100, R&B, and Dance charts, and it was the best-selling American dance single of 1984, sold as a trio of songs including "I Need You" and "Automatic".
 The song features June Pointer on lead vocals and scored global chart success.

 Girls Aloud remade the song as "Jump", which saw a release in November 2003.

 History

 "Jump (For My Love)" features June Pointer on lead vocals.
 It was co-written by regular collaborators Marti Sharron, Gary Skardina, and Stephen Mitchell.
 Skardina and Mitchell were responsible for the chord progressions, melody, and arrangement while Sharron's focus was on the lyrics and melody.
 According to Sharron the instrumental track for the demo of "Jump" was completed before the lyrics: on first hearing the playback of the instrumental track in the studio (Marti Sharron quote:) "My partners and I...were so happy with the results we jumped up and down" which led to the song being called "Jump".
 Sharron recalls phoning Richard Perry, who was producing the Pointer Sisters' upcoming album, and telling him: "I have the album's big hit" and - although Perry considered giving the song to Julio Iglesias, Perry being a contributing producer to the singer's 1100 Bel Air Place album - "Jump" did become the final song slated for the Pointer Sister's 1983 album release Break Out.
 After Van Halen hit number one with their similarly-titled "Jump", the Pointer Sisters song would take on its current title "Jump (For My Love)".

 Despite being one of the last songs recorded for the album, "Jump (For My Love)" would be the first song on the album's song listing.
 It would be released as the album's third single, with the ballad "I Need You" being the first single, which continued the Pointer Sisters' presence at R&B radio.
 "Automatic" eventually became the album's second single as it had enjoyed dance club airplay as an album cut and the record company wanted to capitalize on that.
 "Automatic" returned the Pointer Sisters to top ten after a three-year absence.
 "Jump..." became the most successful US single off of Break Out upon its release as the album's third single in April 1984.
 "Jump" ascended to a peak of number three on both the US Hot 100 and R&B chart in Billboard magazine that July, with the song also charting on Billboards adult contemporary chart at number 11.